Time-invariant Prefix Coding for LQG Control: Proofs of Technical Lemmas

 \subsection{Proof of Lemma \ref{lemm:ergo}}

-We now demonstrate that the Markov chain describing (jointly) the dither and innovation processes satisfies some ergodic properties.
+We now demonstrate that the Markov chain describing (jointly) the dither and innovation processes satisfies some ergodic properties; in particular that the sequence of random variables $(\rvec{e}_{t},\rvec{\delta}_{t})$ converge in distribution to the invariant measure.
 We begin again with some definitions and a key result from the survey \cite{mcmcReview}.

-\begin{definition}[\cite{mcmcReview}] A Markov chain $\{\rs{z}_i\}$ on some state space $\mathbb{S}$ is called $\phi$-\textit{irreducible} if there exists a nonzero $\sigma$-finite measure $\phi$ such that for all measurable $\mathcal{A}\subset \mathbb{S}$ with $\phi(\mathcal{A})>0$ and all initial conditions $\rs{z}_{0}=z_{0}$ with $z_0\in\mathbb{S}$ we can find an integer $n$ such that
+\begin{definition}[\cite{mcmcReview}] A Markov chain $\{\rs{z}_i\}$ on some state space $\mathbb{X}$ is called $\phi$-\textit{irreducible} if there exists a nonzero $\sigma$-finite measure $\phi$ such that for all measurable $\mathcal{A}\subset \mathbb{X}$ with $\phi(\mathcal{A})>0$ and all initial conditions $\rs{z}_{0}=z_{0}$ with $z_0\in\mathbb{X}$ we can find an integer $n$ such that

-\end{definition} \begin{definition}[\cite{mcmcReview}] A Markov chain on $\mathbb{S}$ is called aperiodic if there does not exist $d\ge 1$ and disjoint nonempty measurable subsets $\mathcal{Z}_{0},\mathcal{Z}_{1}, \dots \mathcal{Z}_{d-1}$ such that when ${z}_{n-1}\in\mathcal{Z}_{i}$
+\end{definition} \begin{definition}[\cite{mcmcReview}] A Markov chain on $\mathbb{X}$ is called aperiodic if there does not exist $d> 1$ and disjoint nonempty measurable subsets $\mathcal{Z}_{0},\mathcal{Z}_{1}, \dots \mathcal{Z}_{d-1}$ such that when ${z}_{n-1}\in\mathcal{Z}_{i}$

-\end{definition} \begin{definition}[Total Variation] Define the total variation norm between two probability measures $\mathbb{P}_{1}:\mathbb{B}(\mathbb{S})\rightarrow[0,1]$ and $\mathbb{P}_{2}:\mathbb{B}(\mathbb{S})\rightarrow[0,1]$ defined on the same measure space via
+\end{definition} \begin{definition}[Total Variation] Define the total variation norm between two probability measures $\mathbb{P}_{1}:\mathbb{B}(\mathbb{X})\rightarrow[0,1]$ and $\mathbb{P}_{2}:\mathbb{B}(\mathbb{X})\rightarrow[0,1]$ defined on the same measure space via